 - A PLATFORM from which to engage in the public conversation, drawing from the deep ecumenical resources in Melbourne.

 - WIDER NETWORKS of people concerned to contribute to the formation of public policy.

 The Yarra Institute has an experienced Board of Directors with excellent resources to supervise research projects and higher degree students.
 The Yarra Institute would be pleased to discuss possible research projects or partnerships with other agencies or organisations.

 Photo courtesy mrfink at flickr.

-- Dr Joan Daw’s project on Young People, Faith, and Social Justice has been published and will be launched in 2013.The morality of torture
+- Dr Joan Daw’s project on Young People, Faith, and Social Justice was launched in 2013 and copies are available at the Yarra Institute office for $20 each plus $5 postage.The morality of torture

 - Dr Cal Ledsham’s investigation on the morality of torture is in the final stages of writing.
 Transforming asylum seeker policies -

 With funding from the Good Shepherd Foundation, the Yarra Institute published Long-term health costs of extended mandatory detention of asylum seekers

 by Tony Ward in 2011, and is about to publish a detailed study by Dr Tony Ward and Caz Coleman on why community detention is better for refugees and Australia

 The Church’s role in East Timor